 A culture of stress

-The average teacher in the UK is working up to 60 hours a week during term time and often through their holidays in order to lesson plan and keep on top of reporting activities, new regulations, new curriculums and assessment cycles.
+The average teacher in the UK is working up to 60 hours a week during term time, and often through their holidays, in order to lesson plan and keep on top of reporting activities, new regulations, new curriculums and assessment cycles.
 In the first of our series of blog posts on the stresses that face modern teachers, we look at achieving a better work-life balance.

 This critical imbalance in a teacher’s work life has meant that over 40,000 teachers quit the profession in 2016.
 Studies show that teachers are doing 20% of their work out of hours.
-The Education Support 2018 Teacher Wellbeing Index found that 74% teaching and management staff said that there were unable to switch off from work and that was leading to a negative work-life balance.
+The Education Support 2018 Teacher Wellbeing Index found that 74% of teaching and management staff said that they were unable to switch off from work and that was leading to a negative work-life balance.
 Teachers reported working until the early hours of the morning just to get ahead for the following day, only having to repeat the process the next day.

-“I had completely lost my boundaries, I didn’t know where my job ended and myself started.
+“I had completely lost my boundaries, I didn’t know where my job ended and my self started.
 It had all become this glutinous, amorphous thing.”

 Over the last ten years, government ministers have recognised the need to “free up teachers’ time” to help them concentrate on what they do best – teaching.
 Secretary of State for Education Damien Hinds has recently pledged that he will work to “reduce the time spent on unnecessary tasks.”